hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ### Length

-The length of a form, determined by the number of fields their complexity, can have a significant impact on whether a user successfully completes a form or abandons the task altogether.
-If a feature or flow relies on a large number of fields, consider breaking up the form using these strategies:
+Determined by the number of fields and supporting elements (text, titles, etc). form length can have a significant impact on whether a user successfully completes a form or abandons the task prior to completion.
+If a feature or flow relies on a large number of fields, consider breaking up the form using one or more of the following strategies.

 #### Multiple sections

-Breaking up a form into multiple sections based on the relationship of the fields or the category the information corresponds with can make a long form seem less complex.
+Breaking up a form into multiple sections based on the relationship between fields and categories of sections can make a long form seem less complex.
 Introducing typographic elements and dividers can further aid the hierarchy of the form and differentiate sections from one-another.

 #### Multiple steps or pages